 Mostly available through employer-group plans, there are also some private contracts (Exchange plans through Open Enrollment) that offer first-dollar coverage.
 You can request free quotes on all types of plans at the top of this page.
 Immediate benefits are usually paid when you buy coverage.
 There also may be stated amount of dollars paid for certain claims.
 Often, you will not need secondary coverage with these policies since there may be very high coinsurance or co-payments.

 Although there may be “daily copays,” these are usually capped after 4-7 days.
-Maternity benefits are also often included on HMO plans, although there may be a separate small copay or other amount.
-Aetna and many of the Blue Cross companies offer these types of policies.
+Maternity benefits are also included on all Marketplace HMO plans, although there may be a separate small copay or other amount.
+Aetna, UnitedHealthcare, Cigna and many of the Blue Cross companies offer these types of policies.
 Sometimes “low” deductible options are offered with amounts of $250 or $500 available.

 There are also non-HMO plans that will waive many costs.
 These PPO policies feature immediate benefits for large or small health care expenses, without having to meet an immediate copay or coinsurance.
 Virtually all stated expenses are covered at 100% regardless of the number of claims submitted.
 However, with any plan, there still could be specific exclusions that may not be covered, such as cosmetic surgeries.